Bill

 AI Summary

-This bill proposes a constitutional amendment to Hawaii's state constitution that would establish an explicit environmental rights provision, recognizing and protecting the inherent and inalienable rights of people, including current and future generations, to clean water and air, a healthful environment and climate, healthy native ecosystems, and beaches.
-Drawing inspiration from the Native Hawaiian concept of Aloha Aina (love of the land), the amendment aims to complement existing constitutional protections and reinforce safeguards for human health, natural and cultural values, and the environment.
-If approved by voters, this amendment would add a new section to Article I of the Hawaii State Constitution that explicitly states these environmental rights cannot be infringed upon.
-The proposed ballot question will directly ask voters whether they support adding this constitutional protection, reflecting a commitment to environmental preservation and the belief that a clean, healthy environment is a fundamental right for present and future generations of Hawaii's residents.
+This bill proposes a constitutional amendment to Hawaii's state constitution that would explicitly recognize and protect the inherent and inalienable rights of current and future generations to clean water and air, a healthful environment and climate, healthy native ecosystems, and beaches.
+The proposed amendment is deeply rooted in Native Hawaiian cultural values, specifically the concept of Aloha Aina (love of the land), and aims to complement existing constitutional protections by establishing environmental rights as a fundamental constitutional guarantee.
+If approved by voters, the amendment would add a new section to Article I of the Hawaii State Constitution that ensures these environmental rights cannot be infringed upon, reflecting a commitment to preserving the natural beauty and ecological integrity of the Hawaiian islands.
+The amendment would be placed on the ballot for voters to decide, with the ballot question directly asking whether the constitution should be amended to protect these environmental rights for present and future generations.

 Committee Categories